 Tips for Walking the Fortifications of Québec

-- How Long Does it Take?– Walking the entire wall and visiting the historic sites took me roughly 4 hours.
-Keep in mind, I didn’t spent very much time at the Artillery Park or browsing the exhibitions at the Citadelle de Québec.
+How Long Does it Take?– Walking the entire wall and visiting the historic sites took me roughly 4 hours.
+Keep in mind, I didn’t spend very much time at the Artillery Park or browsing the exhibitions at the Citadelle de Québec.

 Citadelle de Québec– The Citadel is open 7 days a week from 9:00 am- 5:00 pm May- October and 10:00 am- 4:00 pm November- April.
 Guided tours are available in English or French and depart every hour or half hour (depending on the season).
 Tours are one hour long and take place rain or shine (most of the tour is outdoors).
 Current operating hours and prices can be found here.